Baby Essentials for the First 3 Months You Can’t Forget About

 This is something I highly recommend preparing for before you give birth.
 Have freezer meals and easy-to-access snacks ready.
 Or work out a system with your partner to cook meals for you.

 energy bars and almonds.
-When I was starving after breastfeeding in between meals, these energy bars hit the spot!
+When I was starving after breastfeeding between meals, these energy bars hit the spot!

 44. Household Chores